-In all these models the cities of Africa prevailed in terms of growth: only in one of these models did the African continent not find itself at the top of the population estimates in 2100.
+In all these models, the cities of Africa prevailed in terms of growth: only in one of these models did the African continent not find itself at the top in population estimates in 2100.

 In summary: changes in government policies, levels of education, birth control, civil rights.
 Even climate change: nothing, despite even considerable effects, will be able to slow down the cities of Africa in the coming years.

 The five pillars of urban expansion in the Africa of the future